robotframework/robotframework/doc/userguide/src/CreatingTestData/CreatingTestCases.rst

 for all test cases in that test case file.
 The :setting:`[Template]` setting overrides the possible template set in the Setting table, and an empty value for :setting:`[Template]` means that the test has no template even when :setting:`Test Template` is used.
-Starting from Robot Framework 2.5.6, it is also possible to use value `NONE` to indicate that a test has no template.
+It is also possible to use value `NONE` to indicate that a test has no template.

 If a templated test case has multiple data rows in its body, the template is applied for all the rows one by one.
 This